 - Don't load or unload children across the street from the school

 - Use carpools when possible to reduce the vehicle traffic at the school

-The attorneys at Heintz & Becker — Steven E. Heintz, David S. Becker, Danielle Lindauer, and Eric D. Bruce — all have perfect 10.0 ratings on AVVO, the top legal review site.
-In addition, Steven E. Heintz and David S. Becker have perfect 5.0 AV peer review ratings through Martindale-Hubbell, among other honors and awards.
+The attorneys at Heintz Law — Steven E. Heintz and Eric D. Bruce — all have perfect 10.0 ratings on AVVO, the top legal review site.
+In addition, Steven E. Heintz has a perfect 5.0 AV peer review ratings through Martindale-Hubbell, among other honors and awards.